Track our latest archival transcriptions, DNA project discoveries, and regional family histories.

 - Formally established the Holt Ancestry Guild to serve as a hub for collaborative One-Name Study research.

-- Transcribed and analyzed family lineages published in Burke's Family Records.
+- Analyzed and included family lineages published in Burke's Family Records.

-- Added an indexed study of international family branches using Burke's Colonial Gentry.
+- Added details of international family branches using Burke's Colonial Gentry.

 - Launched the new Family Biographical Index as a centralized people directory.
 Significantly expanded the Biographies section with deep-dive profiles of notable individuals, charting their specific impacts on military, religious, and legal history.

-- Completed an architectural cross-linking project directly tying individual Biographies to their respective House profiles.
+- Architectural cross-linking project directly tying individual Biographies to their respective House profiles.

-- Introduced the interactive Holt Heritage Trail, providing curated historic routes across key ancestral landscapes.
+- Introduced a Holt Heritage Trail, providing curated historic routes across key ancestral landscapes.

 April 2026